krishnam-eng/krishnam-eng/CEUs/Observability and Analysis.md

 * Practical Monitoring: Effective Strategies for the Real World [O'Reilly]
 * Prometheus: Up & Running: Infrastructure and Application Performance Monitoring [O'Reilly]
 * Learn Grafana 7.0: A beginner's guide to getting well versed in analytics, interactive dashboards, and monitoring [Packt]
+* Hands-On Infrastructure Monitoring with Prometheus: Implement and scale queries, dashboards, and alerting across machines and containers [Packt]
 * Monitoring Microservices and Containerized Applications: Deployment, Configuration, and Best Practices for Prometheus and Alert Manager [Apress] (2020)
 * Getting Started with Grafana: Real-Time Dashboards for IT and Business Operations [Apress] (2022)